 First and foremost is to exchange information with all those involved in the accident.
 This includes:

 - Driver License Number

 - Auto Insurance Information

 You should also document the accident by taking photos if possible.
 If there were any witnesses to the accident, you should also get as much information from them as possible – including contact information.

-You should contact an Alaska car accident attorney after any car accident.
-If you have been involved in a car accident in Alaska, contact an Alaska personal injury lawyer at Banker Law Group, PC for a free consultation at (907) 312-2006.
+You should contact an attorney after an accident.
+If you have been involved in a car accident in Alaska, contact Banker Law Group, PC for a free consultation at (907) 222-2999.